 As previously noted, all five of the selected institutions with more successful calculus programs have a system for coordinating calculus.
 One question that this might raise for readers is whether or not a coordination system exists at institutions that were not selected.
 Moreover, how important is a coordination system for a successful calculus program?
 While the design of the CSPCC study does not allow us to make causal claims, we were able to retrospectively compare selected and non-selected institutions using survey data.
 In comparison to all the selected Calculus I programs, 84% of the non-selected institutions indicated that they had a common final used for all sections of calculus.
-In terms of faculty meeting regularly during the term, 60% of coordinators of non-selected institutions indicated that Calculus I instructors do so, whereas all but one of the selected Calculus I programs indicated that instructors meet frequently or sometimes during the term.
+In terms of faculty meeting regularly during the term, 60% of coordinators of non-selected institutions indicated that Calculus I programs indicated that instructors meet frequently or sometimes during the term.